A simple and easy recipe for how to cook perfect long grain rice on the stove, fluffy every time! Use Basmati or Jasmin rice for extra flavor.

 You can also mix it with stir fried veggies or incorporate it in salads with fresh veggies and boiled legumes.

 - Use a long grain rice variety, like Jasmine or Basmati.

 - A pot with a glass lid is ideal, since you can see what’s happening without opening the pot

-- 2 cups long grain rice (jasmin or basmati)
+- 2 cups long grain rice

 - 2 tablespoons vegetable oil

-- 3 cups water
+- 3 cups hot water

 - salt to taste (about ½ teaspoon)

 - Put oil and rice in a deep, heavy bottomed pot.
 Open the heat to medium and stir until rice is fragrant.

 - Add the water, the lemon juice and the salt, cover and let it simmer.
-When all the water is almost absorbed (about 10-15 min), turn off the heat, fluff it uo gently with a fork and let rest for 20 min.
+When all the water is almost absorbed (about 10-15 min), turn off the heat, fluff it up gently with a fork and let it rest covered, for 15 minutes.